Nanjing Attractions - Things to Do

 Found on the west side of the mountain (southeast of Nanjing Railway Station), is the scenic Xuanwu Lake.
 The Xuanwu Lake is a former imperial navy training and recreation center accessed only by extravagant aristocrats.
 Fishing game and boating are some of the recreational activities in this area.
 Xuanwu Lake is a must for your itinerary in this city because the clustered sights are quite convenient for visitors to see for a day.

 One of the must-see places in the city would be the area around the Qinhuai River, which falls on the southern end of the walled city.
 During the old days, this riverside region had a bustling nightlife where extravagant nobles, talents and businessmen flock to the restaurants, dance halls and whorehouses in this area.
 In Chinese literature, it is famed as a place for beauty queens and romance.
+Nowadays, Gongyuan Street (the modern name of the riverside street) has once again taken on the looks of an ancient shopping area and is fast becoming a busy scenic spot in the city.
+Antique temples, shopping centers, and restaurants surround Gongyuan Street.
+This is a very beautiful area because the landscape blends with the cityscape.
+Other tourist attractions in this area include Confucius Temple (Fuzimiao), Imperial Examination Museum of China, Ming walls, Bailuzhou Park, the Former Residence of the Wang and Xie Families, Zhonghua Gate and Zhanyuan Garden.
+This area is reputed as the Luminous Pearl of Jinling (former name of Nanjing) for its fantastic night scene.
+We highly recommend you to visit this area in the evening at around 7:00 p.m.

 If one goes southward of the city area, crossing the South Railway Station, Yu Hua Tai - a favorite place for Chinese patriots will be found.
 The historical park of Yu Hua Tai houses a monument built to commemorate the seventy-two Chinese martyrs.
 If you will be more curious about historical records, we recommend you to visit the Museum halls, which contain these pertinent documents.
 The Yuhuashi (Rain Flower Pebbles) Art Festival (annual) is held here.
 The visit around this area will take you three hours.